soxueren/atsd/api/sql/examples/select-escape-quote.md

 | tv1               | tv1               | tv2               | tv2               | tv3               | tv3               |
 ```

-## Query with Escaped Column Names in WHERE and ORDER BY clauses
+## Query with Escaped Column Names in WHERE and ORDER BY Clauses

 ```sql
 SELECT tags."double""quote", tags.'double"quote',